bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - search by first visible element: `new HtmlElement("", By.className("otherClass"), HtmlElement.FIRST_VISIBLE).getText()`
 - search in reverse order (get the last element): `new TextFieldElement("", By.className("someClass"), -1);` get the last element on the list
 - search with several criteria: `new TextFieldElement("", ByC.and(By.tagName("input"), By.name("textField")))`

+`ByC` selectors ('xId', 'xName', 'xTagName', 'xLinkText' and 'xPartialLinkText') replicate the behavior of standard Selenium selectors but using xpath method.
+This is needed for salesforce UI automation where shadow DOM prevents selenium to discover sub-elements of a custom element created with shadow DOM.

 #### Document your tests ####